ox-vgg/wise/README.md

 ## Citation
 The WISE software can be cited as follows:

 Prasanna Sridhar, Horace Lee, David M. S. Pinto, Andrew Zisserman, and Abhishek Dutta.
-(2026).
-WISE: A Multimodal Search Engine for Visual Scenes, Audio, Objects, Faces, Speech, and Metadata. [arXiv:2602.12819](https://arxiv.org/abs/2602.12819)

-> To appear in Proceedings of the 49th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’26), July 20–24, 2026, Melbourne, VIC, Australia
+2026.
+WISE: A Multimodal Search Engine for Visual Scenes, Audio, Objects, Faces, Speech, and Metadata.
+In Proceedings of the 49th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '26).
+Association for Computing Machinery, New York, NY, USA, 5230–5234. ( [doi](https://doi.org/10.1145/3805712.3808375), [pdf](https://www.robots.ox.ac.uk/~vgg/publications/2026/sridhar2026wise/sridhar2026wise.pdf) )

 ## Acknowledgements